1994 Algerian Super Cup

 The 1994 Algerian Super Cup is the 3rd edition of Algerian Super Cup, a football match contested by the winners of the Championnat National and 1993–94 Algerian Cup competitions.
-The match was scheduled to be played on 8 September 1994 at Stade 5 Juillet 1962 in Algiers between 1993–94 Championnat National winners US Chaouia and 1993–94 Algerian Cup winners JS Kabylie.
+The match was played on 8 September 1994 at Stade 5 Juillet 1962 in Algiers.
+Championnat National winners US Chaouia defeated Algerian Cup winners JS Kabylie with a score of 1-0.